UTDallasEPICS/CACCC_OnlineForm/README.md

 UTD EPICS Children's Advocacy Center Online From Project

 ## Getting Started
-Also remember to switch apache server to port 81 in bitnami windows manager.

 There are 4 files in this folder.
+If on github then find the files by searching.

 First off use the bitnami wordpress file to install bitnami.
 	Click next till create admin account page. remember login and password as it will be needed later. one time thing.
 	Click next till Deploy wordpress to the cloud page Deselect the checkbox.
 	Finish the installation.